Controlled Substances

 • (8) below

-(4) In any prosecution under this statute for manufacture, possession or delivery of a plant of the genus Lophophora commonly known as peyote, it is an affirmative defense that the peyote is being used or is intended for use:
+(4) It is an affirmative defense in any prosecution under this section for manufacture, possession or delivery of the plant of the genus Lophophora commonly known as peyote that the peyote is being used or is intended for use:

 (a) in connection with the good faith practice of a religious belief